nameless312/Microservices/README.md

 mvn clean package -P build-docker-image
 ```

+## Notifications Microservice (Email)
-## Add the email environment variables for the smtp server while running or in the application.properties file
+To have the notifications microservice work, we need to supply the following environment variables to the project to have the smtp server work.
+We can either add these to the application.properties file or to the docker environment variables when we run the program.
 ```txt
 -Dspring.mail.host=<host> -Dspring.mail.port=<port> -Dspring.mail.username=<Username> -Dspring.mail.password=<Password>
 ```